aly31/CourseMat/README.md

 # CourseMat
-## The supplumantary code for the course will be provided here
+## The supplumantary codes for the course will be provided here